-You would start with the medical records that would show exactly what the doctor did.
+You would start with the medical records showing exactly what the doctor did.
 You have a legal right to the records in your case.

 The doctor should have documented what they did to treat you.
 Not all medical records are complete and tell the entire story, especially when the doctor has something to hide.

-Your best help in any medical malpractice lawsuit is expert testimony to describe what the doctor should have done under the circumstances.
+Your best help in any medical malpractice lawsuit is expert testimony describing what the doctor should have done.

-In every medical negligence case, your lawyer will work with one or more expert witnesses to have them give their own commentary and opinion on what a doctor should have done and how they breached their professional duty.
+In every medical negligence case, your lawyer will work with one or more expert witnesses to have them comment on what a doctor should have done and how they breached their professional duty.

 They will show exactly how the doctor made a mistake.
 Your lawyer may also use other evidence, such as witness testimony from people who were there and saw what happened.

 Did the Patient Suffer an Injury?

 Whether the plaintiff suffered an injury may seem straightforward in every medical malpractice claim, but it may not always be that way.